jorzel/postgres-full-text-search/README.md

         polish_hunspell, simple;

 ```
-You need these files because full text use lexeme comparing to find best results
+You need these files and configuration because full text search engine uses lexeme comparing to find best matches
-(both query pattern and stored text is lexemized):
+(both query pattern and stored text are lexemized):
 ```sql
 >> SELECT to_tsquery('english', 'fielded'), to_tsvector('english', text)
    FROM document